-The Internet gives every business the opportunity to reach customers across the globe.
-But for many estate agencies, the most desirable target audience isn’t global, it’s local.
+Marketing for estate agents has become increasingly competitive.
+Online visibility gives every business the opportunity to reach customers across the globe.
+However, for estate agencies, the most desirable target audience isn’t global, it’s local.

-A successful strategy for digital marketing for estate agents should focus on reaching local customers and on appearing for localised search queries.
+A successful digital marketing strategy for estate agents should focus on reaching local customers and on appearing for localised search queries.
 This will enable people who are either in your local area already or searching for your services in your area to find you quickly and easily.

 Google provides a one-stop-shop for local businesses such as estate agencies, called Google My Business.

-Google My Business is a tool to help you to increase your business’ visibility within Google search results, Google Maps and Google Plus.
+Google My Business is a tool to help you to increase your business’ visibility within Google Search Engine Results (SERPs) and Google Maps.
 It enables you to manage all of your business’ Google services in one place.

 Sign your business up to Google My Business by visiting www.google.co.uk/business.
 Once in, you will need to input all of your business information – essential is your full business address.
-Google will also give you the opportunity to verify your business address, which you need to do.
+Google will also give you the opportunity to verify your business address, which you need to do via post.

 It’s important that Google understands where your business is located, if you are to improve your visibility in the local search results.
 You therefore need to include your full business address plus postcode on your website.